FG-AI4H/health-aiaudit-platform/docs/_guide.md

 6. Once the project runs safely with the new access keys, deactivate the old pair on AWS IAM.

 ## 4. Debug Help
 The first thing to **always** do when something seems to be broken is to check the CloudWatch error logs.
 They are separated by staging/production and by services, i.e. backend, frontend, worker.
 They will indicate what went wrong.
 Be aware that while the errors are usually straightforward, they are often caused by other components, so simply heading to StackOverflow rarely works.
-A very common issue is that some configurations such as queue name, aws region, or deployment type got overwritten and need to be changed back.
+A very common issue is that some configurations such as queue name, AWS region, or deployment type got overwritten and need to be changed back.
 For this reason, it's helpful to keep track of recent changes by regularly making commits to our GitHub repository.

 <!-- ### Django Migrations Error
 ### Issues Migrating to Production -->